CreeperFace0777/GamingCenteral/README.md

 ## Rules:

-*Don't Make Annonymous Additions To The Webpage
+- Don't Make Annonymous Additions To The Webpage
-*Dont Make Silly Pull Requests, As They Will Be Deleted *Only Issue If There Is A Problem With Code (Bug), Or If You Have A Suggestion
+- Dont Make Silly Pull Requests, As They Will Be Deleted
+- Only Issue If There Is A Problem With Code (Bug), Or If You Have A Suggestion

+## Members/Contributers:

+`Jack`: Leader
+	Works On Main Code, Merging Pull Requests And Closing Bugs

 ###HAPPY CODING!